wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 First of all, create a variable called `STATIC_DIR` at the top of `settings.py`, preferably underneath `BASE_DIR` and `TEMPLATES_DIR` to keep your paths all in the same place. `STATIC_DIR` should make use of the same `os.path.join` trick - but point to `static` this time around, just as shown below.

 {lang="python",linenos=off}

 	STATIC_DIR = os.path.join(BASE_DIR, 'static')

-This will ultimately provide an absolute path to the location `<workspace>/tango_with_django_project/static/`.
+This will provide an absolute path to the location `<workspace>/tango_with_django_project/static/`.
 Once this variable has been created, we then need to create a new data structure called `STATICFILES_DIRS`.
 This is essentially a list of paths with which Django can expect to find static files that can be served.
 By default, this list does not exist - **check** it doesn't before you create it.
 If you define it twice, you can start to confuse Django - and yourself.

 For this book, we're only going to be using one location to store our project's static files - the path defined in `STATIC_DIR`.
 As such, we can simply set up `STATICFILES_DIRS` with the following.

 {lang="python",linenos=off}

-	STATICFILES_DIRS = [STATIC_DIR]
+	STATICFILES_DIRS = [STATIC_DIR, ]

 T> ### Keep `settings.py` Tidy!
 T> It's in your best interests to keep your `settings.py` module tidy and in good order.
 Don't just put things in random places; keep it organised.
 Keep your `DIRS` variables at the top of the module so they are easy to find, and place `STATICFILES_DIRS` in the portion of the module responsible for static media (close to the bottom).
 When you come back to edit the file later, it'll be easier for you or other collaborators to find the necessary variables.